-After making this Boozy Blackberry Lemonade you will have a fair amount of fresh lemon rinds left behind.
+After making this lemonade you will have a fair amount of fresh lemon rinds left behind.
 But wait, don't throw them away!
 There are many ways to use fresh lemon rinds in the kitchen, including:

 - Make a fresh lemon syrup!
 Use the rinds from your leftover lemons to make a simple syrup to use in future lemonade cocktails.